margo/specification/system-design/margo-overview/software-composition.md

     UpdateElementStyle(apdd, $fontColor="black", $bgColor="green", $borderColor="grey")
 ```

-When a device gets the instruction to provision an application (indirectly over a desired-state specified with an [`ApplicationDeployment` object](https://specification.margo.org/margo-api-reference/workload-api/desired-state-api/desired-state/?h=applicationdeployment#applicationdeployment-definition)), its Workload Orchestration Agent (WOA) interacts with the [providers](https://specification.margo.org/margo-overview/technical-lexicon/#provider-model) (e.g. Helm client) to provision the workload artifacts.
+When a device gets the instruction to stage an application (indirectly over a desired-state specified with an [`ApplicationDeployment` object](https://specification.margo.org/margo-api-reference/workload-api/desired-state-api/desired-state/?h=applicationdeployment#applicationdeployment-definition)), its Workload Orchestration Agent (WOA) interacts with the [providers](https://specification.margo.org/margo-overview/technical-lexicon/#provider-model) (e.g. Helm client) to stage the workload artifacts.

 In this stage the [providers](https://specification.margo.org/margo-overview/technical-lexicon/#provider-model) are responsible for managing the workload artifacts.